Snake-Sanders/demo_checkout/app/README.md

 7.50
 ```

+The currently available discount rules are `"2-for-1"` and `"bulk-of-3"`.

 ## Implementation notes

 ### Price list file

-The default list of prices is stored in a JSON file under `./config/prices.json`.
-To change this price list, you can create a new JSON file and change the directory path in `runtimes.exs`.
-Note that there is no need for recompile since this file is loaded at runtime).
+**JSON files**
 The JSON file is loaded after the `init` function, in `handle_continue`.
+It is
-It is recommended not to put slow tasks in the `init` function.
+recommended not to put slow tasks in the `init` function.

-Although it would be much easier to handle the keys in the JSON price list with atoms instead of strings, there is a limitation when using the function: `Poison.Parser.parse!(content, %{keys: :atoms!})`, it is not recommended to convert keys to atoms because atoms are not garbage collected and the list of products can be big.
+Although it would be much easier to handle the keys in the JSON price list with
+atoms instead of strings, there is a limitation when using the function:
+`Poison.Parser.parse!(content, %{keys: :atoms!})`, it is not recommended to
+convert keys to atoms because atoms are not garbage collected and the list of
+products can be big.
 The product `code` is always different.

+**Testing**
+The test unit uses a hardcoded price list defined within the Checkout module.
+A better approach is to use dependency injection, but for that, the
+initialization interface has to be clearly defined.

 ### Price discount rules

+**Data relationship**
-When the list of products gets bigger it is important to consider that the rules for price discount should be mapped as a list of rules, where each rule `has many` (a list of) items to which applies.
-Currently, the mapping is done as a product `has one` discount.
+When the list of products gets bigger it is important to consider that the rules
+for price discount should be mapped as a list of rules, where each rule
+`has many` (a list of) items to which applies.
+Currently, the mapping is done as
+a product `has one` discount.

+**Error Handling**
+If the rules passed to the initialization function contains invalid rules, these
+are ignored.
+It would be convenient to have a checker that notifies the user
+about any error.

 The default discount rules are: